scaleoutsean/hcicollector/README.md

 ## Description

 The HCICollector is a fully packaged metrics collection and graphing project for Element OS 11+ and vSphere 6+ clusters.
-It is based on these containers:
+It is based on the following components packaged as individual containers:

 - sfcollector: container with SolidFire Python SDK.
 Runs a Python script that collects storage cluster data and feeds it to GraphiteDB
 - vmwcollector: vSphere stats collector.
 Collects vSphere data and feeds it to GraphiteDB